-Along the Wadi The or its legal successor will be responsible for the water allocation/distrib oution along the Wadi, including setting rules for the operation of spa ate diversion structures.
-The WUA and its members shall respect the wate r allocation/distribution imposed by this Inside the scheme for the fair distr f this Agreement, the WUA will become fully responsible ribution of water along the main and secondary canals, in existing water rights and the decisions taken by the WUA
+Along the Wadi The

+The \\\\\ or its legal successor will be responsible for the water allocation/distribution along the Wadi, including setting rules for the operation of spate diversion structures.
+The WUA and its members shall respect the water allocation/distribution imposed by this \\\\\.

+Inside the scheme

+Upon signing of this Agreement, the WUA will become fully responsible for the fair distribution of water along the main and secondary canals, in accordance with existing water rights and the decisions taken by the WUA Assembly.